Meet the men and women who live and work on some of Australia’s most remote cattle stations, as they share their stories.

-Have you ever wondered what it’s like living five hours from the nearest supermarket?
-Or having a million acre backyard, with your neighbours a two hour drive away?
+Have you ever wondered what it’s like living a day’s drive from the nearest supermarket?
+Or having a million-acre backyard, with your next-door neighbours a two-hour drive away?

 These compelling true-life stories will open your eyes to what outback life is really like – and why many wouldn’t live anywhere else.

 There are yarns from bosses, station cooks, ringers, single mums, kids, governesses, chopper pilots and more, told with humour, self-deprecation – and pride in a job well done.
 There are tales of mustering, stock camps, working dogs, rogue cattle and hard bloody yakka, but also the fun of a bush wedding or kicking back at a campdraft.
 There’s the simple wonder of living in an amazing landscape, but also the downside: the ravages of flood, fire and drought.
 And always there’s the inherent danger of isolation – times when the Flying Doctor came to the rescue, but also times when lives have been tragically cut short.

 A vivid, honest picture of outback life: the good, the bad – and the dusty!

 Central Station was started by Jane Sale of Yougawalla Station in the Kimberley, WA, with the aim of sharing the realities of a way of life in the outback when your livelihood is dependent not only on the vagaries of the weather but also of the live export market.

 Steph Coombes manages the website and all social media platforms.